-Be it resolved that Council receive staff report CAO2022-074 as information; and That Council approve the servicing allocation to 2137569 Ontario Inc. (Greenlid) of 1 (one) equivalent residential unit of servicing capacity for Water and Wasterwater for their industrial development project; and

-That Council consider approving the allocation of 6 equivalent residential unit of Water and 1 equivalent residential unit of Wasterwater to servicing capacity for 2137569 Ontario Inc. (Greenlid) industrial development project by Municipal By-law 2022-147 at the October 5, 2022 meeting; and
+Be it resolved that Council receive staff report CAO2022-074 as information; and That Council approve the servicing allocation to 2137569 Ontario Inc. (Greenlid) of 6 equivalent residential unit of Water and 1 equivalent residential unit of Wasterwater servicing capacity for their industrial development project; and That Council consider approving the allocation of 6 equivalent residential unit of Water and 1 equivalent residential unit of Wasterwater servicing capacity for 2137569 Ontario Inc. (Greenlid) industrial development project by Municipal By-law 2022-147 at the October 5, 2022 meeting; and